geomagpy/magpy/README.md

         fdata = fdata._remove_nancolumns()

-A random subselection of data can be obtained using `randomdrop`.
+A random sub-selection of data can be obtained using `randomdrop`.
 The percentage defines the amount of data to be removed.
-You can also define indicies which cannot be randomly dropped, the first and last point in our example below.
+You can also define indices which cannot be randomly dropped, the first and last point in our example below.

         dropstream = teststream.randomdrop(percentage=50,fixed_indicies=[0,len(teststream)-1])